gradkell/dbsign-examples/java/dbsign-signature-library/README.md

 String strDtbsBase64Signed = result.getSignature();
 ```

+There are two example driver programs in the `com.signature.code` package.

 ## Canonical DTBS

 > *Canonicalization: a process for converting data that has more than one possible representation into a "standard", "normal", or canonical form.*